 In short, food and wine pairing is not a ‘one size fits all concept’.
 You might have tried a steak with a full-bodied red and thought it was horrible.
 After all, every palate is different!
 We’re just going to educate you on the most obvious pairings out there, so that you can fudge your way through dinner parties and date nights easily without having to avoid the topic altogether.

-The first step is to know your alcohol.
+The best step is to know your alcohol.
 The term “varietal” refers to the specific type of grape used to make a wine, and most vineyards will list this information on the bottle so you can be informed before throwing a dinner party and accidentally serving Merlot with salmon or Chardonnay with spaghetti.
 If you aren’t sure what varietal you want, go for the classic: Pinot Grigio pairs well with just about anything fowl (duck, chicken) and seafood (salmon, tuna); Cabernet Sauvignon complements red meats like steak or lamb; and Zinfandel goes great with pasta dishes including bolognese sauce and spicy arrabbiata.

 Once you know your alcohol, it’s time to think about the food itself.
 Texture is key when pairing wine with food: a fine wine should never be paired with a coarse dish, and visa versa.
 Acidity is also something to consider – a tart Sauvignon Blanc can brighten up a heavy (read: greasy) meal, while tannins in red wine can tame richer flavors like those found in chocolate desserts.
 Last but not least, don’t forget about flavor!
 Sweet wines like Riesling or Moscato pair well with sweet and savory dishes alike, while earthy Pinot Noirs go great with mushrooms and other umami-rich items on the plate.
 Cheers!